TL;DR

 Epic App Orchard (now Showroom): RPM integrations can be listed in Epic’s marketplace for discovery by Epic customers.
 The listing process adds time (2-4 months for review) but provides credibility and distribution.

 What we learned from builds: The API surface looks generous on paper.
 Epic’s FHIR documentation is thorough.
 The sandbox environment works well.
 The surprise comes at production approval.
-Epic’s production validation is strict: every FHIR resource field is validated against their internal schema, rate limits are enforced per-customer, and custom extensions that worked in sandbox may be rejected in production.
+Epic’s production validation is strict: every FHIR resource field is validated against their internal schema, rate limits are enforced per customer, and custom extensions that worked in the sandbox may be rejected in production.
 Plan for 2-4 months from working sandbox integration to production go-live.
 The gap is not technical.
-It is process.
+It is a process.

 Epic is also preparing FHIR APIs for USCDI v5 data exchange, expanding standardized access to additional data elements.
 RPM integrations built against FHIR R4 today will be compatible with USCDI v5 requirements.